ZewoGraveyard/Mustache/README.md

 License
 -------

-**SQL** is released under the MIT license.
+**Mustache** is released under the MIT license.
 See LICENSE for details.